theaarushgupta/ashmail/README.markdown

-# Dispatch
+# AshMail
 Mass-emailing made simple and affordable

 ## Overview

 Services such as Mailchimp have advertising in sent emails and aren't afforable for small businesses to use on a regular basis.
-To combat this, I created Dispatch.
-Dispatch has the same qualities Mailchimp does -- it can:
+To combat this, I created AshMail.
+AshMail has the same qualities Mailchimp does -- it can:
 - Send neat html-based messages
 - Have dynamic content within those emails to personalize them
 - Support large emailing lists